 I will conclude this longer than intended introductory episode with a couple of pointers.

 Passing the 11+ exams is only the beginning of this rather difficult path to success, but it is a solid beginning.
-You will find, especially in year 7, that there will be a lot of hard work at school and at home, so the parents participation would need to be a continuous process.
+You will find, especially in year 7, that there will be a lot of hard work at school and at home, so the parental participation would need to be a continuous process.

 You may also find that despite all efforts you child was not able to gain admission to the nearest selective school.
 Personally, I would do all in my power to make sure my child goes to whatever grammar school he/she is accepted to.
 Using the consortium busses is one alternative, though not cheap.
 I would even consider moving house.